google/rust-design-faq/src/signatures.md

 We suggested you [use iterators a lot in your code](./code.md#how-can-i-avoid-the-performance-penalty-of-bounds-checks).
 Share the love!
 Give iterators to your callers too.

-Specifically: do you know how your caller will use the items which you're returning to them?
-If yes, maybe you want to collect your data into a concrete list such as a `Vec` or a `HashSet`.
-But in all other cases, return an iterator.
+If you *know* your caller will store the items you're returning in a concrete collection, such as a `Vec` or a `HashSet`, you may want to return that.
+In all other cases, return an iterator.

 Your caller might:
 * Collect the iterator into a `Vec`